mgkoenig/lyft/README.md

 #### Safety Pin
 On the basis of the original controller LYFT also supports a safety pin.
 The pin is needed to move the desk and to unlock the settings menu for changes.
 It is fully compatible with the original IKEA safety pin which is provided with the BEKANT desk.

+Further details and how to use these features are described in the [manual](/doc/manual.pdf).